 Audiences will be able to engage in discussions on censorship during special events in the season, beginning with What the Silent Censor Saw -- 100 Years of the BBFC.
 This illustrated talk by Bryony Dixon (BFI) and Lucy Brett (BBFC) will explore

 the earliest days of the BBFC as it wrestled with such controversial issues as sex, drugs, birth control, animal cruelty and the modus operandi of criminals in film.
-Season curator Mark Kermode will be joined on the Southbank Stage by David
+Season curator Mark Kermode will be joined on the Southbank Stage by David Cooke

-Cooke (BBFC), Dr Julian Petley (Brunel University) and Dr Clarissa Smith (University of Sunderland) for Screens as Battle Grounds: Debating the BBFC and Media Regulation Today.
-This panel of expert will examine the BBFC's colourful past, debate
+(BBFC), Dr Julian Petley (Brunel University) and Dr Clarissa Smith (University of Sunderland) for Screens as Battle Grounds: Debating the BBFC and Media Regulation Today.
+This panel of expert will examine the BBFC's colourful past, debate its

-its role today and suggest its possible future evolution.
+role today and suggest its possible future evolution.
 Finally Timeshift: Dear Censor...
-The secret archive of the British Board of Film Classification is a frank documentary that charts the BBFC's history through examination of some of its
+The secret archive of the British Board of Film Classification is a frank documentary that charts the BBFC's history through examination of some of its most

-most infamous cases.
+infamous cases.
 Following the screening there will be a Q&A with David Cooke, Lucy Brett and Craig Lapper from the BBFC moderated by Dr Julian Petley.

 SEXUAL VIOLENCE AND PUBLIC OUTRAGE!

 A subject which has continued to prove divisive in the popular press is the cinematic portrayal of sexual violence, however, the BBFC has not always followed the political and press consensus in their reaction to these kinds of films.
-In the
+In the wake

-the portrayals of sadistic violence and sadomasochistic behaviour were not eroticised and did not endorse the kind of violence being seen on screen.
+of sadistic violence and sadomasochistic behaviour were not eroticised and did not endorse the kind of violence being seen on screen.

 SEXUAL DEPRAVITY THROUGHOUT THE CENTURY!